strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Data type: string
 :Notes:
-  A space separated list of tags.
+  A comma separated list of tags.

-  Organisations can use this field to tag records in order to partition them as per organisation requirements.
+  Organisations can use this field to tag records in order to partition them as per local requirements.

+  Tags can contain lower case letters (or will get lowercased), numbers, dashes, spaces, and ``!``.
+Leading and trailing spaces will be stripped. e.g. ``priority!, nurse required, pending-outcome-1`` would all be legitimate.

-  Organisations must not begin tags with an underscore (eg. "_tagname").
-Tags beginning with an underscore will be reserved for future Department of Health use.
+  Tags beginning with an exclamation mark (!) are reserved for future use by the Department. e.g. ``!reserved, ! reserved, !department-use-only``.

 ----------